Grant Opportunities

 Championship grants of up to $10,000 are available for eligible competitions that bring more than 100 competitors and supporters to Tasmania, who stay in paid commercial accommodation for three nights or more, and are able to promote pre- and post-championship travel within the state as part of their event marketing.

-Touring Grants Tasmania provides funding to organisers of auto, motorbike or walking tours held in Tasmania which encourage visitors to travel around the state.
+Touring Grants Tasmania provides funding to organisers of auto, motorbike or walking tours held in Tasmania that encourage visitors to travel around the state.

 Funding for mass participation events held in Tasmania This program provides funding to event organisers hosting large events in Tasmania.